🌯 Introducing Functional Reactive Programming

 massBehaviorB = fmap planetMass planetBehaviorB

-s for the planet's positions over time, but what we need is the
+Great!
+Now, we have Behavior (V2 Float)s for the planet's positions over time, but what we need is the

 vector between them.
-We're going to assume that V2
+We're going to assume that V2 has a Num instance (and it does, if we're talking

-about this V2
+about this V2).
+Assuming this

-means we can treat it just like any other number because remember Behavior a
+means we can treat it just like any other number because remember Behavior a also has a Num instance,

 vectorAB = posBehaviorA - posBehaviorB